Wimshurst machine

-The Wimshurst influence machine is an electrostatic generator, a machine for generating high voltages developed between 1880 and 1883 by British inventor James Wimshurst (1832–1903).
+The Wimshurst machine or Wimshurst influence machine is an electrostatic generator capable of generating high voltages.
+It was developed between 1880 and 1883 by British inventor James Wimshurst (1832–1903).

 It has a distinctive appearance with two large contra-rotating discs mounted in a vertical plane, two crossed bars with metallic brushes, and a spark gap formed by two metal spheres.

-Description
+Design

 These machines belong to a class of electrostatic generators called influence machines, which separate electric charges through electrostatic induction, or influence, not depending on friction for their operation.
 Earlier machines in this class were developed by Wilhelm Holtz (1865 and 1867), August Toepler (1865), J. Robert Voss (1880), and others.
 The older machines are less efficient and exhibit an unpredictable tendency to switch their polarity, while the Wimshurst machine has neither defect.

 In a Wimshurst machine, the two insulated discs and their metal sectors rotate in opposite directions passing the crossed metal neutralizer bars and their brushes.
-An imbalance of charges is induced, amplified, and collected by two pairs of metal combs with points placed near the surfaces of each disc.
+An imbalance of charges is induced, amplified, and collected by two pairs of brushes or metal combs with points placed near the surfaces of each disc.
 These collectors are mounted on insulating supports and connected to the output terminals.
 The positive feedback increases the accumulating charges exponentially until the dielectric breakdown voltage of the air is reached and an electric spark jumps across the gap.

 The machine is theoretically not self-starting, meaning that if none of the sectors on the discs has any electrical charge, there is nothing to induce charges on other sectors.
 In practice, even a small residual charge on any sector is enough to start the process going once the discs start to rotate.
 The machine will work satisfactorily only in a dry atmosphere.
 It requires mechanical power to turn the disks against the electric field, and it is this energy that the machine converts into the electric power of the spark.
-The steady-state output of the Wimshurst machine is a direct (non-alternating) current that is proportional to the area covered by the metal sector, the rotation speed, and a complicated function of the initial charge distribution.
 The insulation and size of the machine determine the maximal output voltage that can be reached.
-The accumulated spark energy can be increased by adding a pair of Leyden jars, an early type of capacitor suitable for high voltages, with the jars’ inner plates independently connected to each of the output terminals and the jars’ outer plates interconnected.
+The accumulated spark energy can be increased by adding a pair of Leyden jars, an early type of capacitor suitable for high voltages, with the jars' inner plates independently connected to each of the output terminals and the jars’ outer plates interconnected.
 A typical Wimshurst machine can produce sparks that are about a third of the disc's diameter in length and several tens of microamperes.

-The available voltage gain can be understood by noting that the charge density on oppositely charged sectors, between the neutralizer bars, is nearly uniform across the sectors, and thus at low voltage, while the charge density on same charged sectors, approaching the collector combs, peaks near the sector edges, at a consequently high voltage relative to the opposite collector combs.